yukicruz/CPP528_TEAM2_Spring2022/labs/README.md

 # Labs
-This folder stores weekly labs to complete the final project of CPP 528 for the Spring of 2022.
+This folder stores weekly lab assignments that comprise the chapters of the final project displayed on the website.